surebot/Eventline/docs/2-routes.md

 with the value `message` and that have a key called `sender` which in turn has a key called `id` with the value `1`.

-We could have esily done this purley with an object based pattern but using arrays allows us to easily compose patterns for a thread from multiple indvidual ones.
+We could have esily done this purley with an object based pattern but using arrays allows us to easily compose patterns for a route from multiple indvidual ones.

 i.e "When we recieve a message containing a location from sender with an id of 1"